nicolecll/webrtc_ros2_streamer/README.md

 Finally one of the most important difficulties was the improvement of the latency of the transmission, although I tried to improve the efficiency of the code and the transmission, in the first images of the rosbag you can notice high latency.

 ## To be improved
+1. Launching nodes through launch files
+2. Streamlining existing code to improve the smoothness of transmission

+## Bonus: To be developed and explained in the interview